 - Saxenda (drug name: Liraglutide): known also under the brand name of Victoza, which has been used in treatment of type 2 diabetes since 2009.
 Saxenda is prescription only medication, which is injected by patients once daily.
 Saxenda suppresses appetite which contributes to weight loss.
 You can read more about Saxenda use, effectiveness and high cost in my separate post: Saxenda review – effectiveness of NEW weight loss drug.

 - Orlistat: available without prescription from pharmacies under the branded name Alli.
 Orlistat decreases the absorption of dietary fat.
 This drug is much much more affordable than Saxenda.
 Orlistat can be prescribed on the NHS.
+Orlistat popularity is limited however due to the possibility of common side effects such as upset stomach.
 Read more about Orlistat in my separate post: Orlistat review: Can you achieve a weight loss?

-Healthy lifestyle and exercise are the most important factors in weight loss and should always be considered as the first choice of weight loss.
+Healthy lifestyle and exercise are the most important factors in weight loss and should always be considered as the first choice by anyone wanting to lose weight.

 Plenity weight loss pill: FAQ